-8. Children Continuing Care
+7. Children Continuing Care

-- Scope of care packages from a workforce perspective were completed in for merger with Cwm Taff. - WG review of 2012 guidance for continuing care for children and young people commenced 4.10.2018.
-Plans for completion Spring 2019, consultation closed on the 9th of September 2019. - Issues continue with LAC placement funding, several meetings undertaken between children services and Swansea LA.
+- Await WG review of 2012 guidance for continuing care for children and young people consultation closed on the 9th of September 2019. - Issues continue with LAC placement funding, several meetings undertaken between Swansea LA and SBHB Exec team.

-- Impact on professional working relationships following LA having training for continuing care from Luke Clements.
-His training is adult based, refers to NHS England Policy.
-This has been flagged to WG by the All Wales Children and Young People Continuing care Steering Group. - CCN service have begun to use digital documentation in line with Mobilisation, in the process of developing relevant documents, awaiting sign off of continuing care app from WCCIS.
-Team have been involved in its development
+CCN service have begun to use digital documentation in line with Mobilisation, in the process of developing relevant documents, awaiting sign off of the continuing care app from WCCIS.
+Team have been involved in its development.

-9. RECOMMENDATION
+8. RECOMMENDATION